 CNR = Stabilize dog population = Reduce dog population with time

-The benefits for the human population of CNR are unquestionable but CNR alone is still not enough to solve the whole problem with stray dogs in Mauritius.
+The benefits of CNR to humans are unquestionable but CNR alone is still not enough to solve the whole problem with stray dogs in Mauritius.

 Projects to control canine population involve so much more than just the animals.
 According to WSPA (World Society for the Protection of Animals), animal population control must be performed on different levels including: